briandonahue/core-rules/core/src/07-combat/01-chapter-seven.md

 1. **Choose your target.** Choosing targets and determining range for bane attacks is identical to the process for damaging attacks, including multi-targeting options.
 Note that banes invoked with Agility or Might require a weapon or natural attack, and are thus limited by the range of the attack.

 1. **Roll your attack.** Make an action roll using the appropriate attribute.
-If your total equals or exceeds the target's defense score, your target suffers the bane.  **If your total exceeds the target's defense score by 10 or more, you invoke a "Potent Bane" which, follows the same rules as the [Potent Bane](http://www.openlegendrpg.com/feats/potent_bane) feat.**
+If your total equals or exceeds the target's defense score, your target suffers the bane.  **If your total exceeds the target's defense score by 10 or more, you invoke a "Potent Bane" which follows the same rules as the [Potent Bane](http://www.openlegendrpg.com/feats/potent_bane) feat.**

 > ##### Example Bane Attacks
 >